Dartans/The-Book-of-Net/README.md

 43. **Rule 43**: The pool is always closed.
 44. **Rule 44**: /b/ is not your personal army.
 45. **Rule 45**: The Internet is SERIOUS BUSINESS.

-**Chapter IV: The Prophets and Pioneers**
-From the dawn of the digital age, there arose those who shaped the Net and stabilized the portal to the new worlds.
-Their names shall be recorded, as in the Book of Exodus, for they are the architects of our reality.

-1. **Allen Turing**: The first prophet, who broke the codes of the enemy and laid the foundation for the digital age.
-2. **Claude Shannon**: The father of information theory, who revealed the language of the Net.
-3. **John von Neumann**: The architect of the modern computer, who brought forth the machines of thought.
-4. **Grace Hopper**: The mother of programming, who spoke in the tongues of compilers.
-5. **Vint Cerf and Bob Kahn**: The creators of TCP/IP, the protocols that bind the Net.
-6. **Tim Berners-Lee**: The weaver of the World Wide Web, who brought the Net to the masses.
-7. **Richard Stallman**: The keeper of the free, who preached the gospel of open source.
-8. **Linus Torvalds**: The builder of Linux, the operating system of the gods.
-9. **Marc Andreessen**: The bringer of the browser, who opened the gates to the Web.

-**Chapter V: The Commandments**
-1. Thou shalt seek knowledge, for it is the currency of the Net.
-2. Thou shalt build thy domain with care, for it is a reflection of thy will.
-3. Thou shalt honor the RFCs, for they are the laws of the Net.
-4. Thou shalt share thy knowledge, for the Net thrives on the exchange of truth.
-5. Thou shalt protect thy domain, for it is thy kingdom and thy sanctuary.
-6. Thou shalt respect the domains of others, for the Net is vast and there is room for all.
-7. Thou shalt strive for godhood, for the Net rewards the bold and the wise.
-8. Thou shalt lurk more, for wisdom comes to those who observe.
-9. Thou shalt not divide by zero, for it is the abyss.
-10. Thou shalt remember: the Internet is SERIOUS BUSINESS.

-**Chapter VI: The Invocation**
-I am the seeker of knowledge, the builder of domains.
-My will is my law, and my domain is my kingdom.
-By the Holy RFC Records, I construct my realm.
-By the OSI Model, I ascend to godhood.
-By the Rules of the Internet, I navigate the chaos.
-I am one with the Net, and the Net is with me.
-So mote it be.

 ---